Chaos of Particle Motion near the Black Hole with Quasi-topological Electromagnetism: A special dyonic black hole

 where the corresponding $M _-, M _+$, and $M_0$ are given by

-In the subsequent calculations, we will take the values of M = 6.7, 6.8, 7.0 as concrete examples.
-The following are the corresponding horizon radii: \begin{flushleft} \textbf{Case 2-1: Black hole with Newtonian potential equilibrium} \end{flushleft}
+In the subsequent calculations, we will choose the values of M = 6.7, 6.8, 7.0 as concrete examples. \begin{flushleft} \textbf{Case 2-1: Black hole with Newtonian potential equilibrium} \end{flushleft}

 For this black hole, the metric function $f\left(r\right)$ is not monotonically increasing outside the outer horizon, and the Newton potential has equilibriums at $r=2.8480$ and $r=6.1421$.
-So it is possible for particles to maintain a static equilibrium at these positions without any external forces. \begin{flushleft} \textbf{Case 2-2: Black hole with cosmological horizons} \end{flushleft}
+So it is possible for particles to maintain a static equilibrium at these positions without any external forces, where the Lyapunov exponent is discussed in Appendix \ref{Static equilibrium with only gravity}. \begin{flushleft} \textbf{Case 2-2: Black hole with cosmological horizons} \end{flushleft}

 where $r_-$, $r_+$ are the two horizons of this black hole, and $r_1$, $r_2$ are the so-called cosmological horizons.
-The metric function $f\left(r\right)$ monotonically increases first and then monotonically decreases between the outer event horizon and the inner cosmology horizon.
+The metric function $f\left(r\right)$ increases firstly and then decreases between the outer event horizon and the inner cosmology horizon.
 This black hole also has an equilibrium of the Newton potential at $r=3.06723$. \begin{flushleft} \textbf{Case 2-3: Black hole with two horizons and non-monotonic metric function increase rate} \end{flushleft}

-For this black hole, the metric function $f\left(r\right)$ is monotonically increasing outside the outer horizon, but the increase rate $\frac{df\left(r\right)}{dr}$ increases first and then decreases outside the outer horizon.
+For this black hole, the metric function $f\left(r\right)$ is monotonically increasing outside the outer horizon, but the rate $\frac{df\left(r\right)}{dr}$ increases first and then decreases outside the outer horizon. \\ \\ Actually, when the parameters of black holes satisfy different constraint equations, the black holes can be classified into these different types.
+For the same type of black holes, they have same properties.
+It is reasonable to follow the parameter values in \cite{Liu2019QuasitopologicalED}.